Skip to main content

 What supporting documents do I need for INZ 1198?

 If your partner holds New Zealand residence via an Australian passport, Australian residence, or a resident return visa, they are required to reside in New Zealand.
 You may need to provide evidence of your partner's New Zealand citizenship or residency.
-For comprehensive guidance, please consult the official instructions.
+For the most up-to-date requirements, consult the official INZ 1198 instructions.

 Do I need to provide a mailing address for INZ 1198?